instead-hub/instead/doc/stead3-en.md

 This example can be used to determine the symbolic the name of the specific keys.

-When writing arcade games can be useful not get event fromthe keyboard and scan it (usually the timer).
+When writing arcade games can be useful not get event from the keyboard and scan it (usually the timer).
 To do this, you can use the function keys:state(name key).